-The Coordinator serves as advisor to all newly incoming students and remains as such until the student is ready to seek a faculty member to serve as Thesis Advisor.
+The Coordinator serves as advisor all newly incoming students and remains as such until the student is ready to seek a faculty member to serve as Thesis Advisor.
 Thus, the Coordinator handles early questions about degree requirements, courses, or other guidance.
-Coordinators also keep student records and paperwork related to program admission, candidacy, and degree completion.
+Coordinators also keep student records and paperwork related to admission, candidacy, and degree completion.
 The Coordinator is also an ex officio member of all Graduate Committees and it is their responsibility to attend BIO 610 defenses in a non-voting capacity.
-They may also serve as an advising and voting member of the Thesis Committee in instances where their area of expertise is warranted.
+They may also serve as an advising and voting member of a Thesis Committee when warranted.